About This Chapter

 Introduction to Advanced Criminal Law - Chapter Summary

 For an introduction to advanced criminal law, simply watch this chapter's informative and engaging video lessons.
-As you work through the chapter material, you'll familiarize yourself with sources of law, criminal procedures, the model penal code, crime categories, the criminal sentencing process and much more.
+As you work through the chapter material, you'll familiarize yourself with sources of law, criminal procedures, the model penal code, the criminal sentencing process and much more.
 Included in the chapter are short quizzes to help you reinforce your comprehension of the lesson topics.
 Study whenever you have free time, and don't hesitate to use the Ask the Expert feature if you have any questions.
 When you're finished working through the chapter, you should be able to:

 - Identify the American legal system's sources of law